TanStack/query/README.md

 const todoListQuery = useQuery('todos', fetchTodoList)
 ```

-The `refetchQueries` API is very flexible, so even if you want to **only** refetch `todos` queries that don't have any more variables or sub keys, you can pass an `exact: true` option to the `refetchQueries` method:
+The `refetchQueries` API is very flexible, so even if you want to **only** refetch `todos` queries that don't have any more variables or subkeys, you can pass an `exact: true` option to the `refetchQueries` method:

 ```js
 const [mutate] = useMutation(addTodo, {